nilimakumari0305/Yolo-mini-project-bynilima/README.md

 YOLOv8 mini project - image + webcam detection

 # YOLOv8 Real-Time Object Detection – Mini Project
-This repository contains my mini project for applying to the ETH Zurich Student Summer Research Fellowship 2026.
+This repository contains my mini project.
 It focuses on real-time object detection with YOLOv8 using Python, VS Code / Jupyter, and a simple Streamlit app.

 ## Project overview
 - Implemented YOLOv8 object detection in Python using the ultralytics library.